Thomas T. Flagler

 Thomas Thorn Flagler (October 12, 1811 – September 6, 1897) was an American businessman and politician from New York.
-Originally a Whig, then a member of the 1850’s Opposition Party, and finally a Republican, Flagler served as a member of the New York State Assembly from 1842 to 1843, and as treasurer of Niagara County from 1849 to 1852.
+Originally a Whig, then a member of the Republican Party, Flagler served as a member of the New York State Assembly from 1842 to 1843, and as treasurer of Niagara County from 1849 to 1852.
 He served in the United States House of Representatives from 1853 to 1857.
 In 1860, Flagler served again in the state Assembly.

 Early life

 Thomas T. Flagler was born in Pleasant Valley, New York on October 12, 1811, the son of Abraham Flagler and Sarah (Thorn) Flagler.
 He was raised and educated in Ulysses and began working at age 11 when he was hired by a local tannery to chop hemlock bark used for processing leather.
 Flagler was later apprenticed as a printer for the Chenango Republican newspaper in Oxford.
 At age 19, he and a partner purchased the newspaper from his employer.
 Flagler edited and published the Republican for five years.